-Strategies to Address Challenge: Expand services hours as well as expand current routes.
+Strategies to Address Challenge: Seniors, individuals with low incomes, individuals with disabilities and individuals with other alternative transportation needs request expanded services hours as well as expand current routes.
 Extend hours to serve seniors during winter evenings.
 Increase the frequency of transportation services.